 Waterfalls and Streams

-Including a stream or waterfall in your lake can have a great impact on its overall look and appeal.
-A waterfall or stream can also help keep the water aerated, reducing the likelihood of bacterial growth and providing oxygen for fish and plant life.
+Waterfalls and Streams can be included in Lake projects across the UK.
+An advantage of having these in your lake is the overall look and appeal.
+Another advantage of a waterfall or stream is that it can help keep the water aerated, reducing the likelihood of bacterial growth and providing oxygen for fish and plant life.

-Your waterfall can be constructed in a variety of ways, either using the natural ground where the lake is situated, or using a purpose built arrangement of rocks or brickwork.
+Waterfalls and Streams can be very simple to install – with taking a few steps as outlined below.
+Taking many shapes and sizes, your waterfall can be constructed in a variety of ways.
+Ways include using natural ground where the lake is situated or using a purpose built arrangement of rocks or brickwork.

 The following examples make use of purpose built arrangements, but the steps to be used are the same in almost all situations.